Tackling tax dodging: the UN Tax Convention

 Britain’s dodgy reputation

-From Bermuda to Jersey to the City of London, the UK and its overseas territories are responsible for around a third of global tax dodging.
+From Bermuda to Jersey to the City of London, the UK and its overseas territories are responsible for around a third of corporate tax dodging globally3.
 Meanwhile, many of the tax lawyers and accountants working to enable tax dodging have offices in the heart of London.

-For the new Labour government, the UN Tax Convention offers an opportunity to gain credibility on the international stage and shake off Britain’s reputation as an enabler of ‘dirty money’.
+For the UK government, the UN Tax Convention offers an opportunity to gain credibility on the international stage and shake off Britain’s reputation as an enabler of ‘dirty money’.

-By championing it now, the new government can demonstrate commitment to a fair and transparent global tax regime.
-With the political direction of the US and EU uncertain as of summer 2024, the UK could play a valuable role in working with Global South countries to support this bold, international cooperation.
+By championing it now, the government can demonstrate commitment to a fair and transparent global tax regime.
+With the US government under President Donald Trump waging war on international cooperation, and the political direction of the EU uncertain, the UK could play a vital role in working with Global South countries to support this bold, international treaty.

 The cost of inaction